These beautiful watercolor Christmas cards and envelope liners are a lovely handmade way to celebrate the holidays!

 The little wreath painting is a total snap, and you could probably even do it with kiddos if you wanted to have a crafternoon together.

-I especially love the little patterned liner that you learn to make in the class.
+I especially love the little patterned liner.
 The liners make the card and envelope feel substantial and elevated.
 It’s such a pretty touch.

 I hope you love making these.
 Happy holidays! xoxo